President of Ireland's Cup: History

 All President of Ireland's Cups have been presented by Michael D. Higgins, President of Ireland, 2011 to 2025.

 The President of Ireland's Cup was introduced in 2014 and the inaugural match featured the 2013 League of Ireland Premier Division champions, St Patrick's Athletic, and the 2013 FAI Cup winners, Sligo Rovers.
 On 25 February 2014 the cup itself was officially unveiled with a ceremony at Áras an Uachtaráin hosted by the President of Ireland, Michael D. Higgins.
 President Higgins had previously served as president of Galway United and is a well-known football supporter who regularly attends League of Ireland games.
 Also at the ceremony were Liam Buckley and Ger O'Brien, the manager and captain of St Patrick's Athletic and Ian Baraclough and Gavin Peers, the manager and captain of Sligo Rovers.
 President Higgins subsequently attended the inaugural final at Richmond Park on 2 March 2014, which was won 1–0 by St Patrick's Athletic with Keith Fahey scoring the winner.

+In the event that a team wins both the League of Ireland and the FAI Cup during the season, the league runners-up qualify to play in the competition.